Alcohol (drug): Recreational

 Ethanol is commonly consumed as the recreational active substance of alcoholic beverages such as beer, wine, and spirits.
-Consumption in social settings may enhance sociability, since it increases occurrences of Duchenne smiling, talking, and social bonding.
-While research on the societal benefits of alcohol is rare, in a study of the UK, regular but moderate drinking was correlated with happiness, feeling that life was worthwhile, and satisfaction with life.
+Consumption in social settings may enhance sociability.
+While research on the societal benefits of alcohol is rare, in a study from the UK, regular but moderate drinking was correlated with happiness, feeling that life was worthwhile, and satisfaction with life.
 Community pubs had less variation in visible group sizes and longer, more focused conversations than those in city centre bars.
 Drinking regularly at a community pub led to higher trust in others and better networking with the local community, compared to non-drinkers and city centre bar drinkers.
 However, according to a causal path analysis, alcohol consumption was not the cause, but rather satisfaction with life resulted in greater happiness and an inclination to visit pubs and develop a regular drinking venue.

 Food energy

 The US Department of Agriculture (USDA) uses a figure of 6.93 kcal per gram of alcohol (5.47 kcal per mL) for calculating food energy.
 For distilled spirits, a standard serving in the United States is 44 mL (1.5 US fl oz), which at 40% ethanol (80 proof), would be 14 grams and 98 calories.
 Alcoholic drinks are considered empty calorie foods because other than food energy they contribute no essential nutrients.
 However, alcohol is a significant source of food energy for individuals with alcoholism and those who engage in binge drinking.
 For example, individuals with drunkorexia engage in the combination of self-imposed malnutrition and binge drinking.
 In alcoholics who get most of their daily calories from alcohol, a deficiency of thiamine (vitamin B_{1}) can produce Korsakoff syndrome, which is associated with serious brain damage.